ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

 ### Minimum cost to connect all cities
 The question is to find the minimum cost of connecting all cities with roads such that every city is reachable form every other city.
 This is a very straight forward application of a MST and can easily be implemented using the Dijkstra algorithm as discussed above in Prim's MST section.
 Also as the task is to not only find the MST but calculate the minimum cost as well, once our parent array is ready, we need to add the weight of every edge in the MST to find the asnwer.

-As the topics for Prims MST and Dijkstra have been covered before, ee directly move to the code without further explanations.
-To get an understanding of how these topics are coded refer to the sections covered above.
+As the topics for Prims MST and Dijkstra have been covered before, we directly move to the code without further explanations.
+To get an understanding of how these topics are coded, refer to the sections covered above.
 ```java
 class Graph
 {